So here’s a question for you – Why is jam made from oranges called Marmalade?

 - Stir occasionally, protecting your hands from any splatters.
 This is boiling sugar, remember, so it’s dangerous!

 - Put 20 minutes on a timer and start to check it for a set when the time’s up.
 It took me 35 minutes to get a set today.
 And even then, my Marmalade is still quite runny.
-Next time I’ll definitely boil it for longer, but as we all know, patience is not one of my virtues..
+Next time I’ll definitely boil it for longer, but as perhaps you know, patience is not one of my virtues..

 - Jam Thermometer: If you’re using the jam thermometer, boil the marmalade for the 20 minutes, and then take its temperature.
 When it reaches 220degrees F, this is generally agreed to be the correct temperature at which the marmalade gels.
-If you use the thermometer, you don’t have to do the ‘checking for a set’ below – although I have to admit that I do the checking anyway.. just go straight to ‘Potting up’..
+If you use the thermometer, you don’t have to do the ‘checking for a set’ below – although I have to admit that I do the checking anyway – you can just go straight to ‘Potting up’..

 Checking for a set:

 - Remove the pot from the heat. (don’t worry, you can just put it back onto the heat if it’s not set – it won’t do it any harm)